raspberrypilearning/tech-toys/en/step_6.md

 --- task ---

 Press space again to test your code.
 You should see your helicopter move in a circle.
-What happens if you change the number in your `move`{:class="blockmotion"} block?
+What happens if you change the number in your `move`{:class="block3motion"} block?

 ![helicopter looping](images/toys-helicopter-360-move-test.png)